KirbyMcKenzie/BuddyBot/README.md

 **😒 Sassy**

 The authentic BuddyBot experience.
 Sassy comes with a bad attitude and plenty of snide remarks.
-BuddyBot isn't your friend, and you should know it.

 ## Features